-Augsburg also offers courses from several Day Program majors during the evening in a traditional classroom setting.
-Please note that not all of the required courses for the Day Program majors are offered in the evening.
-For a complete list of degree completion programs offered in the AU Program, visit www.augsburg.edu/pro/majors.
+Augsburg also offers courses from several day program majors during the evening in a traditional classroom setting.
+Not all of the required courses for the day program majors are offered in the evening.
+For a complete list of degree completion programs offered in the adult undergraduate program, visit augsburg.edu/pro/majors.